 He brought peace

-"Having therefore been justified by faith, we have peace with God through our Lord Jesus Christ."
-Romans 5:1
+"Therefore, since we have been justified through faith, we have peace with God through our Lord Jesus Christ."
+Römer 5:1

 In a sketch by the comedy group Monty Python, a Jewish group of zealots (zealots) sit in a dark room and ponder the overthrow of Rome.
 One activist says: “They took away everything we had, and not just from us, but from our fathers and forefathers.
 And what have they ever given us in return?”
 The others' responses were: “The aqueduct, sanitation, the roads, medicine, education, health, wine, public baths, it's safe to walk the streets at night go, they know how to keep order.”